Tokariew/hb_downloader/README.md

   -n Y, --purchase_limit Y
-                        Download Y newest purchases, 0 for all --default -s, --smallest_first  Download smallest files first --trove               If selected trove games will be downloaded
+                        Download Y newest purchases, 0 for all --default -s, --smallest_first  Download smallest files first
 ```

 You can download multiple platforms one after another for example to download all audio albums, and after that all ebook files: